Nualiian/php-m/README.md

 To create a new user, you can call `User::create($credentials)` and pass in an array of credentials (email and password) to persist a newly created user into the database.

 ## Database manipulation
-phpM uses [NotORM](http://www.notorm.com/) as and active record manager for the database.
+php-m uses [NotORM](http://www.notorm.com/) as and active record manager for the database.

 ## Building resources
 This boilerplate comes with a custom gulpfile that builds your resources, which are located in the `resources` folder.
-It uses Sass for stylesheets. phpM also comes preloaded with [MaterializeCSS](http://materializecss.com) framework.
+It uses Sass for stylesheets. php-m also comes preloaded with [MaterializeCSS](http://materializecss.com) framework.

 ## What to do when developing
 * `gulp watch` to build resources as you go